 Track is the only sport that athletes reveal their character to the fans as the event unfolds.
 In the picture to the left Von Letscher’s struggle is visible.

 The Importance of losing

 Quite frankly I don’t know if Von finished first or last in this event.
-Winning or losing both have value, but it is not the message in the photo.
+Winning or losing both is not the message in the photo.
 The message is much deeper.
 This athlete combined work ethic, talent, practice, commitment, and discipline to maximize his performance.
 He is a winner even if he finishes last.
 Augie Garrido the Longhorn head baseball coach until 2016 says winning should never determine your self worth .
 He said that athletes whose " character is forged in failure" usually are more prepared for college baseball than the high school recruit who has only experienced winning.
 Augie says failure can be as positive as winning .
 He states in his book "Life is Yours to win" that failure has benefits.
 "If you handle failure with the right attitude, it can lead to success.
 Coach Weis the Longhorn women's Golf coach from 1969-1993 agrees.
 She says "As long as you feel you've given your best, that you've given 100 percent effort on every shot, no one can complain.
 There can only be one winner!"
 "Winning simply cannot be your only goal".
 John Wooden the UCLA coaching legend said that if his team played "their best and fulfilled their potential .......... and lost, Wooden considered the game a success.
 There are many Longhorn track athletes who have experienced this story line and each one of them has written their tale in the history of UT track.

 There will always be someone more successful than me, but that does not mean I am a failure.
-Track taught me to accept finishing last in some "life events" as long as it is my personal best.
+Track taught me to celebrate finishing last in some "life events" as long as it is my personal best.